LucasBMedeiros/stroke_prediction/README.md

-# stroke_prediction
+# Stroke Prediction

-## This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
+### This project has the objective of creating a machine learning model capable of predicting whether a patient is likely to get a stroke, based on input parameters as gender, age, hypertension, and smoking status.

-#### This project was made by Lucas Ezequiel.
+#### This project was developed by Lucas Ezequiel.

 # 1. Business Problem.